Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: NOMA Signal Models and Performance Metrics

 \subsection{Transmission and Secrecy Sum Rate}

-We assume that each device can decode its information with perfect SIC, i.e., there is no residual interference after the SIC process.
-The device first detects the symbol with the highest received power, and then starts the SIC process by treating the other symbols as additional Gaussian noise terms.
-The transmission rate of PD $D_k$ for $k \in {\cal K}$ is evaluated as~\cite{feng_2019_joint}
+We assume that each device can decode its information with perfect SIC~\cite{kizilirmak_2015_perfectSIC}, i.e., there is no residual interference after the SIC process.
+The device first detects the symbol with the highest received power and then starts the SIC process by treating the other symbols as additional Gaussian noise terms.
+The transmission rate\footnote{ The units of transmission rate as well as secrecy rate are defined as bit/Hz/sec \cite{feng_2019_joint}. } of the $k$th PD $D_k$ for $k \in {\cal K}_n$, defined as $R_{D_k}$, is evaluated as~\cite{feng_2019_joint}